frederickaplan/fdh/files/PART3/fdh-3-1.md

 (This chapter may be put at the end of the the pipeline, for coherence and replace by a chapter on formal systems and rules.
 The new chapter rules could introduce the subject with Game as formal system, illustrating the idea with Minecraft for instance)

+## Situation so far

+- Sets
+  - 3D Volume in documents (book chapter)
+  - 3D volume on earth
+  - 4D volume
+- Points
+  - 2D : Points on images
+  - 3D : Points in 3D (linked with photogrammetric anchors)
+  - Painting in shape space
+  - Words in large word space and embeddings
+  - Discourse in discourse space
+- Vector
+  - Relation between words

 ## Concepts

 The beauty of Knowledge modelling.
 Tables.
 Databases.
 Semantic web, Ontologies, URI, RDF, CIDOC-CRM, How to code event, places and influence.
 Metaknowledge.
 The Hypergraph